diggin’ in NYC -Top 5 record shops

 since 2003, at least 80 record stores have closed in Manhattan and Brooklyn.
 And still more are closing every month at an alarming speed.
-It seems like the good old record shop is becoming a dying breed in NYC.
+It seems like the good old record shop is fast becoming a thing of the past in NYC.

 1. A1 Records 439 E 6th St NY -1st Ave (between 6th & A Avenue)